Tonny Eyk: Writer

-Tonny Eyk is also a writer.
-He has published five books on France.
-He also writes articles in various magazines, including the magazine ‘Zakenreis’ (Business trip), ‘De Wijnkrant’ en ‘Côte & Provence’.
+Eyk was also a writer.
+He published five books on France.
+He also wrote articles in various magazines, including the magazine ‘Zakenreis’ (Business trip), ‘De Wijnkrant’ en ‘Côte & Provence’.
 For 22 years he wrote articles for the former newspaper ‘Het Nieuws van de Dag’.
-For many years, he has a column in the daily newspaper De Telegraaf.
+For many years, he had a column in the daily newspaper De Telegraaf.
 During the Tour de France he wrote daily columns.

 Commissioned by Buma / Stemra, he wrote "The Forgotten Chapter" (the Dutch Variety).
 For Princess Appliances he published several culinary books. (‘Lounging with Princess’ and ‘Vitamin Festival’).